jindrapetrik/jpexs-decompiler/README.md

 **Please contact us via Issue Tracker (see above)**

-In case the tracker or *free-decompiler.com* domain is down, email contact to JPEXS developer is `jindra.petrik@gmail.com`.
+In case the tracker or *free-decompiler.com* domain is down, emergency contact to JPEXS developer is `jindra.petrik@gmail.com`.

 ## Licenses + Acknowledgments
 ### Application